Breaches and malpractice

 - consider all alleged malpractice cases found to have a case to answer and determine penalties.

-- The honesty of students in completing assessment tasks, exams, and tests underpins the integrity of the HSC.
-Dishonest behaviour carried out for the purpose of gaining unfair advantage in the assessment process undermines the standard of scholarship represented by the award of the HSC and constitutes malpractice.
+- The academic honesty of students completing HSC assessment tasks, exams, and tests is critical to the integrity of the credential.
+Dishonest behaviour and/or any attempt carried out for the purpose of gaining unfair advantage in the assessment process undermines the standard of scholarship represented by the award of the HSC or RoSA and constitutes malpractice.
+All forms of academic dishonesty are unacceptable.

 - Students are responsible for knowing and complying with NESA’s ACE Rules and policies regarding malpractice, including: